Photography blog Christopher Del Rosario Photography blog Christopher Del Rosario

 Read More

-Manifesto of a Documentary photographer by Christopher Del Rosario
+Manifesto of a Documentary photographer

 If you were to tell me 10 years ago that i'd be living in a small remote rural town doing a self funded project with no intention of making a dime on said project.
 I'd would have probably thought you were crazy, but then secretly steal your idea and shelve it for a long long time.